-Rhinoplasty is usually a safe procedure with infrequent complications.
+“Rhinoplasty is usually a safe procedure with infrequent complications.
 When performed by a qualified cosmetic surgeon, this popular procedure can bring significant improvement in the appearance of the nose.
 This procedure is often one of the most gratifying procedures performed.”

->

-> If you’re unhappy with the shape of your nose, or if you’re experiencing difficulty breathing freely, snoring, or experiencing other health issues, it’s best to talk with a rhinoplasty surgeon.
-In Orlando, we invite you to request a consultation today using our online form or call us at (407) 333-3040.
+If you’re unhappy with the shape of your nose, or if you’re experiencing difficulty breathing freely, snoring, or experiencing other health issues, it’s best to talk with a rhinoplasty surgeon.
+We invite you to request a consultation today using our online form or call us at (407) 333-3040.